starsabhi/lofidelity/README.md

     - Fan can view all artists on explore page.
     - They can choose particular artist to check that artist's page.
   - Sign-up Modal:
-    - User can choose to sign-up as artist or as fan
+    - User can choose to sign-up as artist or as fan.
   -  Login Pages
     - Users are able to sign in to access their account.
     - Users are able to log in as a Demo User account to test the features of the site before signing up.